As an avid griller for a decade now, I find navigating the extensive landscape of Bluetooth thermometers to present its challenges.

 Having suitable probes is an essential aspect of any Bluetooth thermometer.
 Different probes have different accuracies and ease of use.

-There will be a single probe with two sensors for entirely wireless thermometers, like the MEATER Plus we reviewed here.
+There will be a single probe with two sensors for entirely wireless thermometers, like the MEATER Plus.

 Bluetooth thermometers use only one sensor in each probe as they typically come with two or more.